Reds defeat Glens to move two points off top

 Purkis had a chance to equalise after Alistair Roy spotted the run of the forward, but the angle was tight and he could only shoot straight at Nathan Gartside.

-With seconds left on the clock Glentoran had one last opportunity as substitute Jay Donnelly found himself free in the six-yard box but somehow shot wide.
+With seconds left on the clock Glentoran had one last opportunity as substitute Jay Donnelly found himself free in the six-yard box but somehow headed wide.